totaljs/jComponent/readme.md

     instance.singleton();
     // This method guarantees only one instance of the component.
 Other instances wont' be
     // initialized and their elements will be removed from the DOM.

+    instance.used();
+    // Sets the current time into the `instance.usage.custom` property in this component.

     instance.emit(event_name, [arg1], [arg2])